 Call Attorney Bruce Blumberg for Help with Federal Criminal Charges in Phoenix

 If you have been approached by federal agents, arrested, or received a target letter requesting your appearance before a federal grand jury, call Blumberg & Associates in Phoenix.
 The way you handle these early stages can make all the difference in the outcome of your case.
-With our Phoenix federal crimes attorney at your side, you can make informed choices for the best result in a federal criminal prosecution.
+With our criminal defense specialist at your side, you can make informed choices for the best result in a federal criminal prosecution.